Configuration

 - Server tab: Set frontend URL if needed

-See config.sample.toml for a complete minimal configuration example.
+See config.toml for a fully commented configuration example.